paoloros97/AutoPlay_LivePrompter/README.md

 * <a href="https://visualstudio.microsoft.com/downloads/?q=build+tools">Download</a> and install Visual Studio.
 Install then the Visual Studio Build Tools.
+(This is necessary to install python-rtmidi)

  <p align="center"><img src="images/VisualStudio.PNG" alt="avvia" width="550"></p>

 ### Install libreries

-Copy and paste the following commands:
+Copy and paste the following commands into the Command Prompt:

 ```
 pip install mido